Do house plants clean indoor air?

 Beyond the trivial contribution plants make to home air quality, we find the idea that putting specific plants in specific rooms for added benefit to be particularly amusing, given the air movement in homes due to ventilation equipment.

-An ideal HVAC design for homes would include a ventilation intake near the kitchen, which would pull out between 100 and 200 CFMs of air locally; there is no plant that can process that volume of air.
+An ideal HVAC design for homes would include a ventilation intake near the kitchen, which would pull out between 100 and 200 CFMs (cubic feet per minute) of air locally; there is no plant that can process that volume of air.

 Snake plants flood bedrooms with oxygen & promote sleep - or do they?

 Will a snake plant in the bedroom provide me with oxygen?
 If you are an aphid sitting on a leaf, yeah probably a bit, but for our human readers - a bedroom fresh air vent may be a better bet as it should be fed about 10-20 CFMs of fresh air.
-But plants are a lovely sight to see as you wake up in the morning, so put one in there anyway by all means.
+But put one in there anyway, plants are a lovely sight to see as you wake up in the morning.

 In response to the internet wave of bogus information about plants cleaning air, the Environmental Protection Agency (EPA) conducted its own studies and determined that to achieve the same rate of cleanup as in NASA's Chamber Studies, it would take more than 680 plants to remove toxins in a 1,500 sq. ft house.